-“Enlightenment consists not merely in the seeing of luminous shapes and visions, but in making the darkness visible.
-The latter procedure is more difficult and therefore, unpopular.”
+“Enlightenment consists not in the seeing of luminous shapes and visions, but in making the darkness visible.”
 Carl Jung

 The Buddha said that we all have monkey minds, with dozens of monkeys all clamoring for attention.
 Fear and anxiety are very loud monkeys, pointing out all the things we should be wary of and everything that could go wrong.